himani19/DS_Project/README.md

 # Assumptions
-Each node is considered as process
+Each node is considered as process<br>
-Input file format:
+Input file format:<br>
-Number of nodes
+Number of nodes<br>
-Initiator Id
+Initiator Id<br>
-u v where (u,v) are vertices of edges in graph and edge is directed from u to v.
+u v where (u,v) are vertices of edges in graph and edge is directed from u to v.<br>

 # Input File
 1.Kshemkalyani-singhal<br>
-test.txt and test2.txt are two input files given<br>
+test.txt and test2.txt are two input files given indexing of nodes start from 0.<br>
 2.Bracha-Toueg<br>